icann/wiki-data/README.md

 - `--subset_size` is the number of names to take from the input file.
 The default is 100,000.
 - `--limit_input` is used for testing, Set the value to the number of names you want to test; 0 (the default) means all names.

 The results shown are the percentage of names that have IPv6 addresses, and the percentage of names that are DNSSEC-signed.
-More results are likely to be added later.

-The program requires the `getdns_query` program to run.
-This is available in most package managers in "getdns-utils".

 ## Logs